Transitioning to Cooler, Wetter Weather (Eventually) - KION546

 A stronger, wetter trough of low pressure will dig down the West Coast on Friday.
 It will likely push a cold front through our area that will be accompanied by rain.
 Showers could linger into Saturday and there is a slight chance of an isolated thundershower.
 Another weather system will move in on Monday or so.
 Temperatures will be much cooler starting Thursday/Friday and will likely remain that way next week.

-… for the San Benito County, and the Gabilan Range & Cholame Hills, coastal cities, and northern Salinas Valley in Monterey County until 6PM Tuesday

-North winds 15 to 25 mph with gusts up to 50 mph expected.

-Rest of Tuesday: Mostly sunny with just a few high clouds in the south.
-Gusty winds, slowly tapering off.
-Cooler, but still warm for this time of year with highs in the upper 60s to low 70s.
+Wednesday: Mostly sunny with a few high clouds passing through.
+Warmer, with coastal highs in the mid 60s to low 70s and mainly low 70s for inland valleys.

-Overnight: Mostly clear and cooler.
-Lows in the upper 30s to 40s on the coast and upper 20s to 30s inland.
+Overnight: Mostly clear and chilly.
+Lows in the 30s to low 40s on the coast with 20s to 30s for inland locations.

-Wednesday: Sunny and warm with coastal highs in the 60s to low 70s and mid 60s to mid 70s inland.
-Light winds.
+Thursday: Chilly in the morning.
+Mostly sunny early, then low clouds returning to the coast late in the afternoon.
+Fog possible.
+Much cooler with coastal highs in the upper 50s to low 60s—60s to around 70ºF inland.

-Extended: Another chilly morning on Thursday, then mostly sunny with a few high clouds passing through.
-Onshore winds will strengthen, cooling coastal areas into the upper 50s to low 60s.
-Low clouds may make a return as well.
-Inland areas will remain warm.
-A weather system will then move in on Friday and could linger into Saturday with scattered showers and much cooler temperatures.
-There is a slight chance of thunderstorms on Saturday.
-We’ll get a break on Sunday but another system will bring rain to the region Monday.
+Extended: A weather system will then move in on Friday and could linger into Saturday with scattered showers and much cooler temperatures.
+Another system will follow late Sunday into Monday with a better chance of rain.
+An even wetter-looking system should arrive mid-week next week!

 -------------------------------------------------------------------------